karthikvt26/nextjs-postgres-graphql/README.md

   npm install
   ```

-- Configure `nextjs` to use `react-apollo` and `withData` to fetch data in the server and render it on the server.
+- Configure `next.js` to use `react-apollo` and `withData` to fetch data in the server and render it on the server.
     - Create config with the following content
       ```js
       import { withData } from 'next-apollo'